Blog post

 With images becoming more data-rich, radiologists are forced to focus on image analysis and reporting.
 As a result, they must leave interpretation to non-radiologists, which can negatively influence health outcomes.
 Budgetary constraints and an aging population coupled with the time-consuming process of image analysis is probably the reason for the catastrophic shortage of radiologists across Europe.
 The UK has the lowest number of trained medical imaging experts per capita — 4.7 radiologists per 100,000 people instead of the 8 radiologists needed.

-The potential of AI
+The potential of AI in medical imaging

 AI-based radiology software uses machine learning algorithms, big data, and computer vision for medical imaging to view and interpret MRIs, CT scans, CAT scans, and other images, augmenting a radiologist’s performance or sometimes functioning as a standalone tool.